 Clinton is a small rural city between three major cities (Greenville is roughly 40 miles to the northwest, Spartanburg is roughly 35 miles to the north, and Columbia is roughly 55 miles to the southeast), all of which are connected to Clinton via Interstates 26 or 385.
 Clinton had an estimated population of roughly 8,500 people in 2017 and is primarily residential with single-family detached homes and multifamily rental communities the most common land use surrounding the downtown district.
-The small downtown district is within two miles north of the site consisting of several retailers, restaurants, churches, and government services.
-Commercial uses are common west and northwest of the site along Jacobs Highway especially near the convergence of S Broad Street, Springdale Drive, and Jacobs Highway while industrial uses are scattered primarily along the outskirts of the city.
-Presbyterian College is located in Clinton within one mile north of the site with an undergraduate enrollment of roughly 1,000 students.
+The small downtown district is just over one mile north of the site consisting of several retailers, restaurants, churches, and government services.
+Commercial uses are common just west of the site near the convergence of S Broad Street, Springdale Drive, and Jacobs Highway while industrial uses are scattered primarily along the outskirts of the city.
+Presbyterian College is located in Clinton roughly one-half mile north of the site with an undergraduate enrollment of roughly 1,000 students.